alan-turing-institute/data-safe-haven/processes/provider-overview.md

 It may be used for pseudonymised or synthetic information generated from personal data, where we have strong, but not absolute, confidence in the quality of pseudonymisation.
 This makes the information no longer personal data, but the risk of processing it so that individuals are capable of being re-identified must be considered as part of the classification process.

-The pseudonymisation process itself, if carried out in the research organisation, should take place in a Tier-3 environment.
+The pseudonymisation process itself, if carried out in the research organisation, should take place in a Tier 3 environment.

-A typical model for a project will be to instantiate both tier 2 and tier 3 environments, with pseudonymised or synthetic data generated in the tier 3 environment and then transferred to the tier 2 environment.
+A typical model for a project will be to instantiate both Tier 2 and Tier 3 environments, with pseudonymised or synthetic data generated in the Tier 3 environment and then transferred to the Tier 2 environment.

 Tier 2 environments are also used to handle, combine or generate information which is confidential, but not, in commercial or national security terms, sensitive.
 Tier 2 corresponds to the government OFFICIAL classification.